remi-viau/syncManager/README.md

 ## Prerequisites
 - Python 3.6 or higher
-- Access to OVH S3 with credentials
+- Access to S3 with credentials
 - Two "production" buckets on S3 named {service}-backup-primary on first region and {service}-backup-secondary on second region
 - Two "development" buckets on S3 named {service}-backup-primary-dev on first region and {service}-backup-secondary-dev on second region
 - Installed dependencies: